woven-visionai/wts-dataset/README.md

 ```

 **Annotation**

-Two kinds of annotations currently are available.
+Two kinds of annotations now are available.
 - BBox for the target pedestrian and vehicle.
 - Description for the traffic scenario focuses on the `location, attention, behavior, context` regarding the pedestrian and vehicle.